peredaniel/DataSourceController/README.md

 ### Continuous Integration and Deployment

-We use [Travis CI](https://travis-ci.com/) as our continuous integration solution to run builds on open pull requests and merges to `master`.
-Builds are required to pass in order to merge any pull request to `master`.
+We use [Travis CI](https://travis-ci.com/) as our continuous integration solution to run builds and tests on open pull requests and merges to `master`.
+Tests are required to pass in order to merge any pull request to `master`.
 Travis CI is also responsible for deploying the library to Cocoapods' Trunk repository when a new tag is pushed.